kilelx/ipod/README.md

 -   The basic features are available : `Play` / `Pause`, `Go to the next song` / `Go to the previous song`, `Go automatically to the next song when the current one ends`

 -  I tried to be as much faithful as I can to the original.
-I also had fun with gradient animations.

 -  I manually put 6 old songs in a `data.js`, in memory of the good old days